nanoframework/Samples/samples/HTTP/HttpWebRequest/README.md

-# HTTP WebRequest sample
+# 🌶️🌶️ - HTTP WebRequest sample

 Shows how to use the HTTP related APIs in [System.Net](http://docs.nanoframework.net/api/System.Net.html).
 Shows how to perform a HTTP Web requests.
 Optionally to secured (TLS) servers.

-> NOTE: when working with ESP32 edit the nfproj files and add `BUIID_FOR_ESP32` to the DefineConstants, like this:
+When working with ESP32 edit the nfproj files and add `BUIID_FOR_ESP32` to the DefineConstants, like this:

 ```text
 <DefineConstants>$(DefineConstants);BUIID_FOR_ESP32;</DefineConstants>
 ```

+> **Important**: You need to have a good understanding of certificates to be able to properly write code using SSL with a specific certificate.
+We do recommend you to get some knowledge about this before trying to adjust the sample without knowing which certificate to use.

 ## Hardware requirements